BradleyChatha/jcli/README.md

 The `@Command` is a UDA (User Defined Attribute) where the first parameter is the command's name (`null` for the default command), and the second parameter is the command's description.

-All commands must define an `onExecute` function, which either returns `void`, or an `int` which will be used as the program's exit/status code.
+All commands must define an `onExecute` function, which either returns `void`, or an `int` that will be used as the program's exit/status code.

-Commands can either be a struct or a class, but for now we'll use structs as they're simpler.

 As a side note, an initial dub project does not include the intial `module app;` shown in the example above.
 I've added it as we'll need the directly reference the module in a later section.